KM-200/appJar/README.md

 Docs here: http://appJar.info

-This provides a library for implementing easy GUIs...
+This provides a library for implementing GUIs quite easily...

 ### Installation:
  - Download the ZIP file (click the big green button) & unzip it